Electric, the startup that automates IT, raises $25 million from GGV

-Electric.ai, the NY-based startup that offers chat-based IT support, has announced the close of a $25 million Series B round led by GGV.
+Electric.ai, the New York-based startup that offers chat-based IT support, has announced the close of a $25 million Series B round led by GGV.
 As part of the deal, partner Jeff Richards will be joining the board.

 Founder Ryan Denehy launched Electric in 2016.
-Previously, he’d run two startups which were sold to USA Today Sports and Groupon respectively, where he realized that all of the simplicity that came with using a service like Zenefits simply didn’t exist in the IT world.
+Previously, he’d run two startups that were sold to USA Today Sports and Groupon, respectively, where he realized that all of the simplicity that came with using a service like Zenefits simply didn’t exist in the IT world.

 “It was all local service providers, and they all charge way too much money,” said Denehy.
 “I thought ‘this is so nuts!’
 Companies are using more and more technology every day.”